Who is Joe Biden, the latest Democrat in the 2020 presidential race?

 Biden was sharply critical of then-candidate Donald Trump on the 2016 campaign trail, where he stumped for Hillary Clinton.
 During Mr. Trump's time in the White House, the former vice president has consistently spoken out against the administration's policies and rhetoric.
 Last year, he told a crowd he would've "beat the hell out" of Mr. Trump because of his remarks about women if the two had been in high school together.
 The president responded by accusing Biden of trying to be a "tough guy."

-Since reports have surfaced bout Biden joining the 2020 race to challenge him, the president has called the former vice president a "sleepy" and non-threatening potential general election opponent
+Since reports have surfaced about Biden joining the 2020 race to challenge him, the president has called the former vice president a "sleepy" and non-threatening potential general election opponent

 "I don't see Joe Biden as a threat," Mr. Trump told reporters earlier this month.